spoo-bar/code-with-todoist/README.md

 > File > Preferences > Settings > Code With Todoist

-`code.todoist.api` - To access your Todoist tasks, you will need to add your Todoist API token.
+`apiToken` - To access your Todoist tasks, you will need to add your Todoist API token.
 You can get your API token [here](https://todoist.com/prefs/integrations)

-`code.todoist.showTaskNotifications` - Enabling this shows notifications for tasks which have a due time.
+`showTaskNotifications` - Enabling this shows notifications for tasks which have a due time.

-`code.todoist.showTodaysTasks` - Enabling this shows today's tasks at the top of the extension sidebar view.
+`showTodaysTasks` - Enabling this shows today's tasks at the top of the extension sidebar view.

-`code.todoist.sortBy` - Choose how the Todoist tasks should be sorted in the task views.
+`sortBy` - Choose how the Todoist tasks should be sorted in the task views.
 The two options are to
 1. Retain Todoist task ordering
 2. Sort based on task priority

-`code.todoist.syncInternval` - Value in milliseconds at which interval Todoist data is synced.
+`syncInternval` - Value in milliseconds at which interval Todoist data is synced.

 ## Features